 Unfortunately, there was no way of fitting a three metre Gamebox in our studio, which meant on-site testing.

-Constant communication, flexibility and ninja skills.
+Response: comms, flexibility and ninja skills

 Handily, we’re not more than a ten-minute walk from the nearest Electric Gamebox.
 But it’s a business, and they have players in there constantly, so we had to plan.